 Brow Furrows – A furrow is a groove or a depression.
-E.g. – furrows were created in soil for water to flow.
+Example – furrows were created in the soil for water to flow.
 Now, its most common meaning is of a deep line or wrinkle on the face, as in a “furrowed brow.”

 Bunny Lines – Like many facial expression lines, bunny lines can occur naturally through the process of aging or if someone regularly crinkles their nose when they laugh or make other expressions.
 Furthermore, bunny lines can sometimes appear following botox injections – in this case, they’re sometimes nicknamed ‘Botox bunny lines’.

 Chin Wrinkles – As skin loses its elasticity, lines and wrinkles on the lower part of the face can crop up as quickly, such as those on your forehead.
-Horizontal grooves between the chin and lower lip can be a result from of too much sun, genes, recurring facial expressions, weight loss or smoking.
+Grooves connecting the chin and lower lip can occur the effect of too much sun, recurring facial expressions, genes, mass loss or smoking.
 While total removal is difficult, an expert injector can recommend ways to flatten, smooth and lessen the appearance of chin wrinkles.

 Collagen – The most abundant protein in the human body that provides structure and support to the skin, acting as the “glue” between skin and muscle.
 Renewed Collagen can give plumpness and a fuller healthier glow to many parts of the face and body.

 Collagen Therapy – A process that increases collagen through facial treatments, skin resurfacing, skin rejuvenation or injections of collagen underneath the skin to fill out wrinkles and lumps.